danielppolo/react_course/00_ES6/lecture.md

 # JavaScript ES6 🤟

+>  Everything in JS is an object. 😱

+> JavaScript is an asynchronous language

 ### Variable

 A [variable](https://en.wikipedia.org/wiki/Variable_(computer_science)) is a “named storage” for data.
 We can use variables to store goodies, visitors, and other data.